OctopusDeploy/docs/src/shared-content/upgrade/upgrade-octopus-backup-master-key.include.md

 ### Backup the License Key

 Like the Master Key, the License Key is necessary to restore an existing Octopus Deploy instance.
 You can access the License Key by going to **Configuration ➜ License**.
-If you cannot access your License Key, please contact [support@octopus.com](mailto:support@octopus.com) and they can help you recover it.
+If you cannot access your License Key, please contact our [support team](https://octopus.com/support) and they can help you recover it.